KaryptoX/NextDNS_Log_Streamer/README.md

 - Change crontab_mode from "0" to "1"

-If you change the crontab mode from "0" to "1" ensure that you set "0" in "nextdns_log_streamer_startover.log"; else the "historic data collection" is deactivated for the initial start.
+If you change the crontab mode from "0" to "1" ensure that you've set "0" in "nextdns_log_streamer_startover.log" (or delete the whole file); else the "historic data collection" is deactivated for the initial start.